pettarin/icarus/README.md

-The final EPUB 3 Audio-eBook file can be then exported using the [ePub3-itizer Sigil plugin](http://www.mobileread.com/forums/showthread.php?t=250566), v0.3.4 or later.
+The final EPUB 3 Audio-eBook file can be then exported using the [ePub3-itizer Sigil plugin](http://www.mobileread.com/forums/showthread.php?t=250566), v0.3.6 or later.

 The main goal of **icarus** consists in providing regular users with the opportunity of creating EPUB 3 Audio-eBooks with Sigil, leveraging [aeneas](http://www.readbeyond.it/aeneas/) for the actual computation of timing values in the SMIL files.

-Currently [Sigil](http://sigil-ebook.com/) does not have native support for EPUB 3, but it is actively transitioning from EPUB 2 to EPUB 3, and its plugin mechanism allows the user to export EPUB 3 files, including support for EPUB 3 Media Overlays.
+Currently [Sigil](http://sigil-ebook.com/) does not have full native support for EPUB 3, but it is actively transitioning from EPUB 2 to EPUB 3, and its plugin mechanism allows the user to export EPUB 3 files, including support for EPUB 3 Media Overlays.